 • “The death of your mate will greatly affect your physical and emotional health.
 Grieving can cause numerous physical manifestations, such as headaches, dizziness, insomnia, moodiness, and various appetite problems.
 When reminders of your departed loved one cross your consciousness, anxiety and panic attacks may occur, manifested by irregular heartbeat, shortness of breath, trembling hands or feet, among other symptoms.
 Most physicians agree that there is a direct link between physical health and one’s mental/emotional state.
 Mental-health authorities have discovered that prolonged and unresolved grief can actually cause physical disabilities that may indirectly become life-threatening.

-With that in mind, the following are some scriptures that might help you as you begin this journey:
+With that in mind, the following are some scriptures that might help you with this journey.

 - The good men perish; the godly die before their time and no one seems to care or wonder why.
 No one seems to realize that God is taking them away from evil days ahead.
 (Isaiah 57:1 LB)